 Fill in the contact form below and we will get in touch with you to discuss your requirements

-48-Hour Fasting Benefits And Risks: Everything To Knowby Gary Reading, Jul 2019
+48-Hour Fasting Benefits And Risks: Everything To Knowby Wayne Foley, Jul 2019

 Not eating for two days is quite simple, theoretically speaking.
 You just need to drink fluids with zero calories like water and black coffee, while giving up regular food completely for 48 hours at a stretch.